skrinjarf/evoSnake/README.md

 - Build level progressions system (maybe even level editor if there is time)
 - Level completion item
 - Info window for all items
-- Settings where user can set above mentioned controls
 - Battling agains AI snake
 - Set predefined number of pauses for game
 - Set predefined number of lives for game